These Are The Best Foods for Lean Muscle

 Spinach

 Popeye was on to something!
 Spinach is a great source of glutamine, an amino acid that is important for muscle growth ¹².
 Research also shows that glutamine can help your muscles recover faster and soothe soreness post-workout ¹³.
+Spinach also brings plenty of vitamins, minerals, and antioxidants to the table, all of which support overall health and help keep your energy up.

 Beets

 This root veggie contains a molecule that enhances muscle power.
 In a study, people who drank beet juice pre-workout saw an approximately 13% increase in muscle power.
 The perk comes from the nitrate, an ion found in beets and leafy greens like spinach.
 When you take in nitrate, it is converted to nitrite and then becomes nitric oxide, a molecule that boosts muscles and may enhance blood circulation ¹⁴.
+Improved blood flow means your muscles get more oxygen and nutrients during exercise, which can help you push a little harder and recover more efficiently.

 Almonds

 In addition to their high magnesium and protein content (16 g per serving), almonds also deliver phosphorus, a mineral that helps the body make protein for the growth, maintenance, and repair of cells.
 Phosphorus also helps your body make a molecule called ATP, which leads you to use carbs and fat for energy during exercise ¹⁵.
+That means almonds not only support muscle building and recovery, but also help keep your energy levels steady while you’re working out.

 Eat up and enjoy!
 We’ll see you at the barre!